* Weaker Chinese iron ore prices drag down Australian shares

 "It then continued as the euro rose on suggestions that the ECB would take further normalization steps, showing how sensitive markets are to perceived signals from central banks," he said.

-Crude oil prices got a lift to their highest levels since December 2014, helped by the dollar’s recent weakness as well as signs that production cuts by OPEC and Russia are tightening supplies.
+Crude oil prices were mixed after rising to their highest levels since December 2014, helped by the dollar's recent weakness as well as signs that production cuts by OPEC and Russia are tightening supplies.

 Brent crude futures were down 25 cents, or 0.3 percent, at $70.01 a barrel after touching a high of $70.37 a barrel on Monday.

 U.S. crude futures were up 23 cents, or 0.4 percent, at $64.53 a barrel.